 |Assessment Type||Assessment length / details||Proportion|

-|Semester Assessment||Subject-specific essay on selected hot topic (Up to 2000 words).||50%|
+|Semester Assessment||Written essay on selected hot topic (Up to 2000 words).||50%|

-|Semester Assessment||Subject-specific journalistic article (up to 800 words).||20%|
+|Semester Assessment||Subject-specific journalistic article (800 words)||30%|

-|Supplementary Assessment||Students must take elements of assessment equivalent to those that led to failure of the module.||100%|
+|Supplementary Assessment||Written essay (2000 words) Students must take elements of assessment equivalent to those that led to failure of the module.||50%|

 On successful completion of this module students should be able to:

-2. Describe and discuss a wide range of approaches and technologies available in the biosciences to provide solutions to globally important problems and issues from the past, present and into future.
+1. Describe and discuss a wide range of approaches and technologies available in the biosciences to provide solutions to globally important problems and issues from the past, present and into future.

-3. Position his / her particular subject area within and between others, considering stakeholders, individual priorities, research effort and communication.
+2. Position his / her particular subject area within and between others, considering stakeholders, individual priorities, research effort and communication.

-4. Use the generic framework provided to enrich knowledge within his/her own subject area.
+3. Use the generic framework provided to enrich knowledge within his/her own subject area.

-Students learn a breadth of topics but also specialize on their own topic.
+This module provides both generic and bespoke elements of teaching in the biosciences.
+Through its structure we highlight the integration of topics and research approaches.
+It also provides insight into how different researchers and practitioners and users of the information (stakeholders) communicate, view and position themselves around a particular topic.Students learn a breadth of topics but also specialize on their own topic.
 At the same time, they learn how to: write summaries from seminars; construct journalistic articles, deliver a hot topic problem-centered essay; integrate their collective subject-specific research into a conference presentation.
 The module culminates in group presentations delivered to all module participants and open to IBERS staff.

 The module culminates in a multi-disciplinary conference involving presentations by students during week 11 of Semester 1.
 All students from all subjects will attend the conference where group seminars will be assessed.